 Table of Contents

-The karate uniform is called a gi.
-This is a shortened form of the more traditional terms dogi or keikogi.
-Translated from Japanese, dogi means “the cloth of the way” and keikogi means “the cloth of practice”.
+Karate Gi is a shortened form of the more traditional terms dogi or keikogi.
+Translated from Japanese, dog means “the cloth of the way” and keikogi means “the cloth of practice”.
 Both terms refer to the core central tenets of karate and how it is viewed as a way of life much more than just a system of combat.

 The pants have a drawstring-style closure traditionally.
 However, more and more manufacturers have started making pants with elastic closures for ease of use, especially in kids’ classes.